- Knowing about local, national and global issues and being able to discuss them;

 However, geography is not just about acknowledging your surroundings, but also about understanding, and knowing much more about the place you live, the people you meet and the places you go.

 As a dynamic and relevant subject in today’s society, geography at Sir Jonathan North aims to develop students’ enquiring minds regarding the world we live in today and for the future.
 The skills learnt from analysis, research, self-study and discussion help to create well rounded individuals.
 Nationally, geography has one of the best graduate employment records in the country as they possess the skills that employers look for.

-At GCSE, students study for two or three lessons per week in Year 10 and three lessons per week in Year 11.
-The subject not only covers many current issues but also has an element of data handling in mathematics and therefore to take GCSE geography, students need to achieve at least level 6 in geography and mathematics during KS3.
+At GCSE, students study for five lessons per fortnight.
+The subject not only covers many current issues but also has an element of data handling in mathematics.
 The qualification aims to inspire a passion for geography within learners which encourages an interest in the subject beyond academic achievements, for the rest of their life.

 Fieldwork adds geographical value to study, allowing learners to anchor their studies within a real world context.
 Fieldwork is currently undertaken in two contrasting locations: human geography along Narborough Road in Leicester and physical geography in Edale, Derbyshire (river study).
 Fieldwork is a compulsory part of the course and must be undertaken by all students.

 Programme of Study

 The course ‘GCSE (9-1) Geography B (Geography for Enquiring Minds)’ includes inspiring content throughout three component areas, encapsulating both the geography of the UK and the rest of the world, brought to life by engaging enquiry questions.